-We do not intend to discuss the issue of magnification peak, where $\frac{d\mu}{db}=0 $ and $ \frac{d^2\mu}{db^2}<0$, from the analytical expression of magnification.
-Directly drawing numerical graphs with limited distance magnification is more intuitive.
+Rather than discussing the analytical expression of magnification in which $\frac{d\mu}{db}$ and $ \frac{d^2\mu}{db^2}$ are characteristic curves, we focus on presenting numerical graphs of the magnification effect at finite distances.

-We first consider the influence of lens geometry on magnification.
+We first consider the effect of lens geometry on magnification.
 (Due to the dimensionless nature of magnification, we adopt a dimensionless specification.)
 The numerical results presented in Fig. \ref{fig:4} demonstrate that the distance between the source and lens has minimal influence on magnification, while the distance between the observer and lens has a noteworthy impact.
-For the interval $D_L\in [55,100]$, the magnification decreases to one.
-When the observer is situated far from the lens $D_L\in [100,\infty)$ the magnification is reduced to zero.
+As $D_L$ increases, the magnification decreases to one in the interval $D_L\in [55,100]$. and the magnification reduces to zero in the interval $D_L\in [100,\infty)$.
 In light of these findings, we will continue our discussion using a fixed parameter of $D_L=D_{LS}=10$ in subsequent cases.

 If the ADM mass is set to zero, the RSV metric will transform into an Ellis-Bronnikov wormhole.
 In this scenario, where $l$ represents the throat radius of the wormhole, the magnification is depicted in Fig. \ref{fig:5}.
-From the figure, we can observe that the Ellis-Bronnikov wormhole exhibits a single magnification peak.
+From the figure, we can observe that the Ellis-Bronnikov wormhole exhibits a single peak of magnification.
 (How to determine the number of peaks?
-We use a straight line parallel to the b-axis to capture the black bars in the graph, and the number of cutoff points is the number of magnification peaks.)
+We use a straight line that is parallel to the b-axis to capture the black bars in the graph, and the number of cutoff points is the number of peaks of magnification.)

 When both $l$ and $a$ are set to zero, the RSV metric reverts to a Schwarzschild black hole.
-In Fig. \ref{fig:6}, it can be observed that there are three magnification peaks within the interval $M\in[0.05,0.1] $.
+In Fig. \ref{fig:6}, it can be observed that there are three peaks of magnification within the interval $M\in[0.05,0.10] $.
 As we decrease the mass to the range of $M\in[0.05,0.01]$, the three peaks coalesce into two.
-Finally, when the mass is less than $0.01$, only one magnification peak remains.
+Finally, when the mass is less than $0.01$, only one peak of magnification remains.